 Our panelists discuss how to improve the cross-border digital customer experience prior to/at the point of purchase as well as post-purchase & fulfillment enhancements.

 Get the lowdown on the Do’s and Dont’s as we talk cross-border transactions and international logistics.
-Among other topics, our panel will debate the pros and cons of postal and express delivery services in emerging markets throughout LATAM and APAC.
+Among other topics, our panel will debate the pros and cons of postal and express delivery services in markets throughout LATAM.

 Strategy drives structure.
 Executing on the global ecommerce opportunity requires visionary planning and the right organization design.